Prerequisites

 - SSH into the server you are wishing to host Hudu on.

-- Install Docker Compose on the server.
+- Install Docker CE on the server.
 Setup instructions can be found here.

 - Do not use SNAP to install Docker - this will cause issues later on.